twhoff/RecipeBook/README.md

 *This app requires mongodb, if not installed, can be installed from [link](https://docs.mongodb.com/manual/installation/ "here")

+Use the executables in the `/dist` folder to see the working application.

 1) Start mongodb (should be accessbile via "localhost")
     * If you need to change the mongo address see dist/config/config.toml
 2) Start the app with "sudo": `sudo ./server`